YohaanSatpathy/OCR-Document-Automation/README.md

 **SAMPLE DOCUMENTS**

-samples/ contains synthetic invoices generated with the help of AI.
-Company names, addresses, part numbers, prices, and total amounts are all fictional.
-This repository does not contain any real documents.
+samples/ contains synthetic invoices.
+Company names, addresses, part numbers, prices and totals are all invented.
+No real documents are published in this repository.

 The sample PDFs are designed to be image-only with no text layer to simulate a real-world document scan as you'd get from a physical scanner.
 This way the pipeline can be tested on real PDFs that also require OCR to be read.